Bao Sanniang

-Bao Sanniang is a possibly fictional character of the Three Kingdoms period of China.
-She appears primarily in Chinese opera and plays, and is usually portrayed as a brave woman warrior and as the wife of Guan Suo, a possibly fictitious son of Guan Yu.
+Bao Sanniang is a fictional character who appears primarily in Chinese opera and plays about the Three Kingdoms period of China.
+She is usually portrayed as a brave woman warrior and as the wife of Guan Suo, a fictitious son of Guan Yu.
 Proud of her warrior training, she refused marriage until he defeated her in a duel.
-A tomb in Guangyuan, Sichuan, was built for her.
+Although there is no evidence of her existence, there is a tomb and a statue in Guangyuan, Sichuan that was built for her.

-Biography
+Fictional biography

 Bao Sanniang was the third daughter of Bao Yuanwai.
 She lived in the Bao Clan Village in Sichuan.
 Lian Kang came to marry Bao Sanniang but she refused.
 He then attacked the hamlet and seized her, but Bao Sanniang fought back.
 After this the Bao family attacked and seized the Nanshan region, Lian Kang who was the area chief was executed.

-Guan Suo was on a journey with his father Guan Yu, when he heard about the fall of Lian Kang.
+Guan Suo was on a journey with his father Guan Yu when he heard about the fall of Lian Kang.
 Guan Suo learned that a warrior woman was one of the main responsible for the defeat of Lian Kang and wanted to challenge her to a duel.
-They fought several times before she was knocked off her horse and be defeated.
+They fought several times before she was knocked off her horse and defeated.
 Charmed by the first opponent that bested her and knowing of her opponent's heritage, she proposed a marriage and Guan Suo accepted due to her beauty and courageous spirit.
 After their marriage was accepted by Liu Bei, Bao Sanniang was awarded with a permanent position in the army ranks, a position which she was said to have loyally followed.

-In 219 Guan Yu was killed by Eastern Wu and Cao Wei coalition in the Battle of Fancheng.
+In 219 Guan Yu was killed by Eastern Wu in the Battle of Fancheng.
 Guan Suo and Bao Sanniang fled to the territory of the Bao family.
 To avenge the death of Guan Yu, Liu Bei marched with his troops against Sun Quan at the Battle of Xiaoting.
 Liu Bei suffered a humiliating defeat and died months later in disgrace.